 The largest effort of the School of Religion for our children of the parish is to provide them with a classroom Faith Formation Program.
 This is a supplement to regular Mass attendance and religious education provided by families.

-We service over 550 students, scheduled into approximately 40 weekly classes, with over 70 adult volunteer teachers.
+We service over 400 students, scheduled into approximately 40 weekly classes, with over 80 adult volunteer teachers.
 Classes begin in September and end mid May.
-The instructional program for k-7 is the Sadlier "We Believe” series which is based on a spiral curriculum focusing on the "Six Tasks of the Catechises” (Pray, Learn, Celebrate, Share, Choose, and Live).
-Grades 8 and 9 use a combination of the T3 Timeline Bible Study, Chosen Confirmation Preperation, and Theology of the Body for Teens as well as other related resources.
+The instructional program for Kindergarten is the Loyola Press "God Loves Us", Grades 1, 3, 4, 5, 6 and 7is the Sadlier "We Believe” series which is based on a spiral curriculum focusing on the "Six Tasks of the Catechises” (Pray, Learn, Celebrate, Share, Choose, and Live).
+Grades 8 and 9 use the Chosen Confirmation Preparation, as well as other related resources.

 Our Program consists of: